adamjgrant/Amadeus/README.md

 The next section will explain how to do this in depth.

-## Extended syntax
+## Class property

-The extended syntax has at least a block and a property.
+Class properties, have at least a block and a property.
 Names extend left to right, only adding a chunk if needed.

     $[class]-[property]: value
     $footer-paddingTop: 25px